“I don’t have a single cent coming in”: What it’s like to be a nail tech during coronavirus

 I don’t know what the management is going to do.
 They might be closing for good, and I’ve heard that they took out all the equipment and supplies.
 This makes me feel helpless and not sure what to do from here.

 Celine: Right now, I am at home in Flushing.
 I don’t have one cent coming in.
 I am not making an income.
-Along with the feeling I have coronavirus—I am having a hard time breathing—the pressure is making everything worse.
+Along with the feeling I have coronavirus, the pressure is making everything worse.

 Nicole: I am at home, as well.
 I have a child, who has allergies and who is in bed right now.